Category Archives: Safety

 GripAnswer Key

 If you answered anything other than NO to the questions above, you are probably responsible for at least one tiny hole in my fabrics.
-Watches, rings with protrusions, and long nails frequently snag fabrics, interfere with grip, and get in the way of certain wraps.
-Necklaces can get caught and tighten painfully around the neck, belly button rings can tear out (I’ve seen it – it’s horrifying), earrings can tear out of lobes, and intimate piercings can, well, use your imagination.
+Watches, rings with protrusions, and long nails can snag fabrics, interfere with grip, and get in the way of certain wraps.
+Necklaces can get caught and tighten painfully around the neck, belly button rings can tear out (I’ve seen it – it’s horrifying), earrings can be pulled out of lobes, and intimate piercings can, well, use your imagination.
 Ouch.

 What’s fine?
-Plain rings (think wedding bands) with nothing that could snag the apparatus, and small stud earrings.
-Nails – toe and finger – are best kept short-ish.
+Plain rings (think wedding bands) with nothing that could snag the apparatus, and small stud earrings (do note though that, if you injure your fingerand it swells, the ring may need to be cut off).
+Nails – toe and finger – are best kept short-ish; if you really hate the thought of giving up your nails, try to find a shorter length that makes you happy, but still allows for productive aerial work.
 If you don’t want to take your belly button ring out (I get it!), cover it with athletic tape or something similar so it can’t get snagged.
 If you have intimate piercings, you may just have to bow out of certain moves, depending on the nature of the piercing and the move being contemplated.

 So, play nicely with other people’s things!
-No jewelry + short nails = a happy coach! 🙂 Love and pull-ups, Laura
+No jewelry + short-ish nails = a happy coach! 🙂 Love and pull-ups, Laura

 As always, if you like this post, share it on your blog, the F-books, Twitter, and wherever else you crazy kids are sharing things these days.